CindyLi86/Thesis-Project/README.md

 1. Players can pick up the conversation
 2. Full dialogue wrote up
-3. Change the world time by command coded for buttons Still Need:
+3. Change the world time by command coded for buttons

+Still Need:
 1. Create a loop for the last dialogue window to change the world time to the second day.

 3.3 Mission implementation

-1. Angry entity(monster) creates and working properly Still need:
+1. Angry entity(monster) creates and working properly

+Still need:
 1. Set the summon position, attact area of the monster.
 2. Test the difficulty of the monster.

+3.5 Mission and dialogue combined
+1. Mission1: monster summon by command in dialogue complete

+Still need:
+1. Mission 3: choose house location for player and NPC